mawngo/go-batch/README.md

 You can implement your own logic to cancel the batch using the item context by creating custom batch and item struct as demonstrated in [custom context control example](examples/ctxctrl/main.go).

-We recommend using context variants, as non-context variants will likely be removed in the next major version of this library.

 ### Waiting for an item to be processed